alexryd/homebridge-shelly/README.md

 ### Device specific configurations
 Configurations for specific Shelly devices can be set using the `"devices"` array.
 Each object in the array must contain an `"id"` property with the ID of the Shelly device that you want to target.
-IDs are always made up of 6 hexadecimal characters and can be found in the Shelly Cloud app or the web interface of a device, under *Settings -> Device info -> Device ID*.
+IDs are always made up of 6 or 12 hexadecimal characters and can be found in the Shelly Cloud app or the web interface of a device, under *Settings -> Device info -> Device ID*.